 If you have Benign Prostatic Enlargement (BPE), you may experience symptoms that include:

 Some men with greatly enlarged glands have little obstruction and few symptoms.
 Others, whose glands are less enlarged, may have more blockage and greater problems.
 Sometimes you may not know you have any obstruction until you suddenly find yourself unable to urinate at all.
 This condition, called acute urinary retention, may be triggered by taking certain cold medications that prevent the bladder opening from relaxing and allowing urine to empty.

 Severe BPE can, over time, cause serious problems such as urinary tract infections, bladder or kidney damage, bladder stones, and incontinence.
 If your bladder is permanently damaged, treatment for BPE may be ineffective.
 If BPE is found in its earlier stages, your risk of developing such complications is lower.

-BPE occurs because of a complex interaction between the male hormone dihydroxytestosterone (DHT - active component of testosterone), small amounts of oestrogen (female hormone), and other growth factors.
+Benign Prostatic Enlargement (BPE) occurs because of a complex interaction between the male hormone dihydroxytestosterone (DHT - active component of testosterone), small amounts of oestrogen (female hormone), and other growth factors.
 This results in an imbalance of cell growth and death, and subsequent prostate growth and enlargement.

-Treatment may not be needed in mild cases.
+Benign Prostatic Enlargement (BPE) treatment may not be needed in mild cases.
 In moderate to severe cases, the following treatment options are available: